orahpsalm/alx-low_level_programming/0x0F-function_pointers/README.md

-Readme for this current folder. git add . git
+Readme for this current foldre on function pointers